Abbottabad Commission Report

 The Abbottabad Commission Report is a judicial inquiry paper authored and submitted by the Abbottabad Commission, led by Justice Javaid Iqbal, to the Prime Minister of Pakistan on 4 January 2013.
 The report investigates the circumstances surrounding the death of Osama bin Laden in Abbottabad.
 Upon submission, the report was immediately classified by the Prime Minister and its findings were not made public.

 Indicated by the media, the report compiled the 700 pages, which lists some 200 recommendations after interviewing over 300 witnesses and scrutinizing more than 3,000 documents pertaining to the raid by US special operations forces to kill al-Qaeda leader Osama bin Laden on May 2, 2011.
 In response to American unilateral actions, the government formed the commission which was to find out exactly what happened and who was responsible for failing to catch the high-profile target, who had taken refuge in Abbottabad.
-In 2013, parts of the reports published by the news channels in the country and most of the findings of the said report were leaked to the press and were strongly criticized by defense experts.
+In 2013, parts of the reports were published by the news channels in the country and most of the findings of said report were leaked to the press and were strongly criticized by defense experts.
 The government then classified all of its publications despite American reservations and concerns, but the report was released by Al Jazeera on 8 July 2013.

 Background

-In 2011, the United States took unilateral actions to target and kill al-Qaeda leader Osama Bin Laden, who was reportedly in hiding in Abottabad, in the Khyber Pakhtunkhwa Province of Pakistan.
-After much criticism, Prime Minister Yousaf Raza Gillani formed the commission under Senior Justice Javed Iqbal.
-Soon after conducting session interviews, Senior Justice Iqbal announced that Abbottabad Commission report will be made public in a few weeks.
-Despite Iqbal's claims, the commission did not release the report and its preparation period further prolonged to next years.
+In 2011, the United States took unilateral actions to target and kill al-Qaeda leader Osama bin Laden, who was reportedly in hiding in Abbottabad, in the Khyber Pakhtunkhwa Province of Pakistan.
+After much criticism, Prime Minister Yousaf Raza Gillani formed a commission under Senior Justice Javed Iqbal to investigate the incident and how bin Laden was able to avoid detection in Pakistan for a prolonged period of time.
+Soon after conducting session interviews, Senior Justice Iqbal announced that Abbottabad Commission report would be made public in a few weeks.
+Despite Iqbal's claims, the commission did not release the report and its preparation period was further prolonged.

 In 2012, the Pakistani Ministry of Justice (MoJ) issued a notification to the commission on asking to complete its investigation and submit the report on 12 October 2012.

-Parts of the report duly recommended a trial against the medical doctor-turned spy, Dr. Shakil Afridi.
+Parts of the report recommended a trial against the medical doctor-turned spy, Dr. Shakil Afridi.
 Asked by a journalist for delaying of the report, Senior Justice Iqbal maintained that the presence of Central Intelligence Agency (CIA) operatives in Pakistan is also being investigated, adding that it would be mentioned in the report.
-To another question by a journalist as to whether the person killed in the compound in Abbottabad was Osama bin Laden, Justice Javed Iqbal quoted: If we tell you that what's left....
+To another question by a journalist as to whether the person killed in the compound in Abbottabad was Osama bin Laden, Justice Javed Iqbal quoted: "If we tell you that what's left....
 You'll find out soon."